Natural history museum: Problems of space

-While the museum buildings where collections of artifacts were displayed started to overflow with materials, the prospect of a new building space would take years to build.
+While museum buildings where collections of artifacts were displayed started to overflow with materials, the prospect of a new building space would take years to build.
 As wealthy nations began to collect exotic artifacts and organisms from other countries, this problem continued to worsen.
 Museum funding came from a mixed bag of state or provincial support as well as university funding, causing differing systems of development and goals.

 Changing organization

 Opportunities for a new public audience coupled with overflowing artifact collections led to a new design for natural history museums.
 A dual arrangement of museums was pioneered by J. Edward Gray, who worked with the British Museum in the 1860s.
 This layout separated the science-producing researcher from the science-consuming public audience.
 By doing so, museums were able to save space in the exhibit areas and display a smaller, more focused amount of material to the public.
 This also allowed for greater curation of exhibits that eased the lay viewer's learning and allowed them to develop a more holistic understanding of the natural world.
 Natural history museums became a story of our world, telling different organisms narratives.
-Use of dual arrangement was quickly adopted and advocated by many across the world.
+The use of dual arrangements was quickly adopted and advocated by many across the world.
 A notable proponent of its use was German zoologist Karl Mobias who divided the natural museum in Hamburg in 1866.

-The goal of such museums was not only to display organisms, but detail their interactions in the human world as well as within their unique ecosystems.
+The goal of such museums was not only to display organisms, but to detail their interactions in the human world as well as within their unique ecosystems.
 Naturalists such as American Joseph Leidy pushed for greater emphasis on the biological perspective in exhibits to teach the public more about the functional relationships between organisms.
-This required the expertise of zoologist and botanist.
+This required the expertise of a zoologist and botanist.
 As this kind of work was not typical for educated scientists of the time, the new profession of curator developed.